steveroy0226/edav/_posts/2015-03-17-rpiccone-blogpost-assignment.md

 Both are labelled with their respective percentage values and sized so that their respective areas are proportional to each other and to the area of the outermost circle.
 In other words, the circle representing 1.9% has an area equal to 1.9% of the outermost circle.
 The 2 inner circles will be enveloped within the outer circle up to a value of about 21%, which should be sufficient for everyone born in the last 20,000 years or so.
 The average observed percentages for Neanderthal and Denisovan DNA are depicted with dotted outlines of circles centered over the circles representing their respective actual results for the participant, and are sized to the same scale, making the comparison of actual to average results visually accurate and obvious.
-Finally, green and blue are used to contrast the Denisovan data from the Neandertal data, with light blue/light green used for the result value circles and dark blue/dark green used for the average value circles.
+Finally, green and blue are used to contrast the Denisovan data from the Neanderthal data, with light blue/light green used for the result value circles and dark blue/dark green used for the average value circles.
 This allows the dotted circle outlines to be always be visible, while keeping the blue/green contrast between Neanderthal and Denisovan consistent.

 I created this graphic with ggplot2 in R markdown with this code: